-A special feature of the 1541 edition is the missing text on verso of some modern maps.
+A peculiarity of the 1541 edition is the missing text on verso of some modern maps.
 This is due to the action of Calvinism, especially since the text on verso of the Holy Land map provoked controversy.
 Many of the first three editions were burned, which led Servetus to abdicate on some text on verso.
 Nevertheless, Servetus was burnt at the stake in 1553, condemned by Calvin for his doctrinal heresies, although the text is originally from Pirckheimer.

-The impressive woodcut maps were created by Laurent Fries in most cases simply producing a reduction of the equivalent map from the 1513 edition of Waldseemüller's Geographie Opus Novissima, printed by Johann Schott.
-Fries also prepare three new maps for the Geographie: A map of South-East Asia and the East Indies, one of China with Japan and a new World map.
-The geography of these derives from Waldseemüller's world map of 1507.
-The Southeast Asia map and the map of China with Japan, are the first ever printed individual maps of these regions.
-Particularly noteworthy is the Atlantic Map 'Tabula terrae nouae' with the US East Coast, Florida, the Caribbean, Central and South America down to Brazil.
+Particularly noteworthy is Fries' newly created world map Orbis Typus Universalis with the geographical information from Waldseemüller's large world map of 1507.
+For the first time the name America is mentioned on a map in a Ptolemy atlas.
+The map of Southeast Asia and the map of China are the first individual maps of these regions ever printed.
+Also the famous map of the Atlantic Tabula terrae novae should not go unmentioned.
 The so-called Admiral's Map refers to the discoveries and voyages of Christopher Columbus.
-Servetus has appended a few remarkable words concerning the absurdity of putting the claims of Americus in precedence to those of the real discoverer.
+Servetus has appended a few remarkable words concerning the absurdity of putting the claims of Amerigo Vespucci in precedence to those of the real discoverer.
 He concludes his account of the discovery of America by Columbus on verso of the Admiral map with these words: - Toto itaque quod aiunt abberrant coelo qui hanc continentem Americam nuncupari contendunt, cum Americus multo post Columbum eandem terram adieret, nee cum Hispanis ille, sed cum Portugallensibus, ut suas merces commutaret, eo se contulit.

 |Claudii Ptolemaei Alexandrini Geographicae Enarrationis, Libri Octo ...
 Prostant Lugduni apud Hugonem a Porta.
 M. D. XLI.

 |40.5 x 29.0 cm (15.9 x 11.4 inches), Folio

 |149 pages, 1 leaf, 48 leaves index

-|Illustrations||49 double page woodcut maps, 1 full page woodcut map, serveral woodcuts in text, 2 full page woodcuts.
+|49 double page woodcut maps, 1 full page woodcut map, serveral woodcuts in text, 2 full page woodcuts.